 The certificate consists of six courses: three required and three electives.
-The first required course provides conceptual and theoretical frameworks for understanding how society addresses sustainability issues, and the second required course uses these frameworks to examine the issues society faces today.
-The third required course is a unique capstone course where learners have the opportunity to integrate competencies and knowledge acquired throughout the curriculum.
+The first required course provides conceptual and theoretical frameworks for understanding how society addresses sustainability issues, and the second required course uses these frameworks to examine sustainability-related issues society faces today.
+The third required course is a unique capstone course where learners have the opportunity to integrate sustainability's Triple-Bottom Line (TBL or 3BL) - its equal and mutually-reinforcing social, economic, and environmental components - by applying competencies and knowledge acquired throughout the curriculum.